CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 You will likely have noticed in Task 2 that Shor's algorithm is not guaranteed to find a solution.
 In fact, there are few potential points of failure.
 How often does your implementation succeed?
 How does this depend on the size of ?

-Further to this point, now that you have an implementation, let's stress test it.
-Use Shor's algorithm to factor a sequence of increasingly large .
-How large of a number can you reliably factor with your computer?
-As you are increasing , take the opportunity to perform an analysis of:

-- Run time (wall time)
-- Number of qubits required
-- Number of quantum gates required

 Present your results graphically and use this to infer the scaling of these resources with the size of the problem instance.

-After, consider the following: how does the size of your largest solved instance compare with the size of RSA keys in use today?
-Can you estimate the quantum resources that would be needed to factor numbers of this size, and when we might have a device capable of doing so?
-Consider the qubit count and gate count in your estimate.
-To take things further, you could even estimate a rough wall time by looking at circuit depth, and gate operation speeds of present-day hardware.

 To investigate the runtime and failure rate associated with Shor's algorithm, we utilize the code as implemented in task #2 ([task2_3_calculations.ipynb](./Calculations/task2_3_calculations.ipynb)).
 Recall that instead of stimulating the quantum order finding algorithm, we execute a classical version.
 Thus, our analysis here can be veiwed as an upperbound to the runtime associated with Shor's algorithm which utilizes quantum order finding.